-The tractor body hinges forward for maintenance access and is latched down in the OPERATING position.
-To raise the body, pull back and up on body latch and lift body using the lift handle on the right hand side of body.
+The front portion of the tractor body hinges forward for maintenance access and is latched down in the OPERATING position.
+To raise the body, pull back on body latch and lift body from the rear of the machine.

 Body Latch